The Ultimate Guide to Ammonite Fossils

 Ammonite fossils are preserved through permineralization as only the hard shell is left behind.
 Crystallized minerals form in the shell's empty spaces through permineralization, which remains hardened within the fossil.
 In some fossilized ammonite, the hard shell is split in half to reveal the hard exterior's agatized inner chambers, as shown in our 3 7/8" Ammonite Fossil Split Pair.

-Ammonite Jewelry
+Ammonite Fossil Jewelry

 With a history of metaphysical and healing properties, it is no surprise that ammonite fossils were made into jewelry including earrings, necklaces, pendants, and more.
 Our small ammonite pendant highlights the intricate inner chambers of the organism’s shell.
 This pendant can be adorned on a necklace of your choosing or the Gold Vermeil Smooth Round Box Chain by attaching the necklace through the gold fill rabbit ear bale.